Țiriac Holdings

-Ţiriac Holdings Ltd. is a Romanian company primarily owned by Ion Ţiriac.
-Among its operations are car dealership, vehicle leasing, real estate, elevator manufacturing, transport and leasing of executive jets (Ţiriac Air), banking (UniCredit Țiriac Bank), and insurance (Allianz Ţiriac).
+Țiriac Holdings Ltd. is a Romanian company primarily owned by Ion Țiriac.
+Among its operations are car dealership, vehicle leasing, real estate, elevator manufacturing, transport and leasing of executive jets (Țiriac Air), banking (UniCredit Țiriac Bank), and insurance (Allianz Țiriac).
 It also has a 49% interest in a joint venture with DaimlerChrysler for the sales and marketing of all DaimlerChrysler automotive brands in Romania.

-Allianz Tiriac was found initially under the name ASIT - Asigurari Ion Tiriac in 1994.
+Allianz Tiriac was found initially under the name ASIT – Asigurari Ion Țiriac in 1994.
 ASIT was integrated in 2000 in Allianz Group.